vespa-engine/documentation/en/approximate-nn-hnsw.md

 The nearest neighbor query operator can be combined with other filters or query terms using the [Vespa query language](query-language.html).
 See many query examples in the [practical guide](nearest-neighbor-search-guide.html#combining-approximate-nearest-neighbor-search-with-query-filters).

-* **Real Time Indexing** - Add, remove or update vectors in the index with low latency and high throughput.
+* **Real Time Indexing** - CRUD (Create,Add, Update, Remove) vectors in the index with low latency and high throughput.

-* **Mutable HNSW Graph**  No query overhead from searching multiple <em>HNSW</em> graphs.
+* **Mutable HNSW Graph**  No query or indexing overhead from searching multiple <em>HNSW</em> graphs.
 In Vespa, there is one graph per field.
 No segmented or partitioned graph where a query against a node need to scan multiple HNSW graphs.

-* **Multi-threaded Indexing** - The costly part when doing changes to the *HNSW* graph is distance calculations while searching the graph layers to find which links to change.
+* **Multi-threaded Indexing** - The costly part when performing real time changes to the *HNSW* graph is distance calculations while searching the graph layers to find which links to change.
 These distance calculations are performed by multiple indexing threads.

 ## Using Vespa's approximate nearest neighbor search